MCAL: Minimum Cost Human-Machine Active Labeling: Cost Prediction Models

-To predict $\erra{\sdbt}$, we leverage recent empirical work (\secref{sec:related}) that observes that, for many tasks and many models, the generalization error \textit{vs.} training set size is well-modeled by a power-law~\cite{BaiduLCP,pilot,powerlaw,BMC,DatasizeNeeded} of the form $\erra{\sdbt} = \alpha_{\theta}\cset{B}^{-\gamma_\theta}$.
-However, it is well-known that most power-laws experience a fall-off~\cite{utpl} at high values of the independent variable.
-To model this, we use an \textit{\textbf{upper-truncated}} power-law~\cite{utpl}:
+To maximize total cost reduction without violating the overall accuracy constraint (\eqnref{eqn:Total_Cost}), \sysname must determine a maximal fraction of samples $\theta^\star$ selected by $\reverseuncf$ for machine labeling.
+To predict the model error $\erra{\sdbt}$, we leverage recent work (\secref{sec:related}) that observes that, for many tasks and many models, the generalization error \textit{vs.} training set size is well-modeled by a power-law~(\cite{BaiduLCP,powerlaw}) ( $\erra{\sdbt} = \alpha_{\theta}\cset{B}^{-\gamma_\theta}$).
+However, it is well-known that most power-laws experience a fall-off~(\cite{utpl}) at high values of the independent variable.
+To model this, we use an \textit{\textbf{upper-truncated}} power-law~(\cite{utpl}):

-This model better represents the generalization vs. training error relationship than a power-law, as \figref{fig:truncated} illustrates (Appendix A demonstrates this for other datasets).
-In this figure, we use active learning on the CIFAR-10~\cite{CIFAR} data set, trained using RESNET18~\cite{resnet}.
-We fit both a power-law and a truncated power-law.
-As the figure shows, the truncated power-law is able to better predict the generalization error at larger values of $\cset{\set{B}}$.